oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 5. Create a Policy.
 The Policy will contain a series of statements.
 Each statement will allow a Group (and associated users) or Dynamic Group (and associated resources that are matched by the matching rule) to access specified resources to specified degrees of privilege.

   a.
-From the OCI Services menu, click **Policies** under **Identity & Security**.
+From the OCI Services menu, click **Identity & Security** > **Policies**.

   ![OCI Services Menu](./images/12-2-menu-identity-and-security-policies.png)

   b.
+Select the root compartment from the dropdown menu on the left-hand side of the screen.

+  c.
 Click **Create Policy**.

-  c. **Name**: Provide a name for your Policy, e.g. **Image\_Classification\_Policy**
+  d. **Name**: Provide a name for your Policy, e.g. **Image\_Classification\_Policy**

-  d. **Description**: Provide a description for your Policy, e.g. *Policy for image classification OCW23 LiveLab*
+  e. **Description**: Provide a description for your Policy, e.g. *Policy for image classification OCW23 LiveLab*

-  e. **Compartment**: Ensure that the policy is scoped at the root-level compartment.
+  f. **Compartment**: Ensure that the policy is scoped at the root-level compartment.
 Click the toggle switch labeled **Show manual editor** to enable entry of free-form text into a text field.
 You will use this text field to build your Policy logic.

-  f.
+  g.
 Toggle the **Show manual editor** switch.
 Then, copy and paste the following statements into the Policy Builder editor.
 Replace the placeholder value **&ltcompartment OCID&gt** with your own compartment OCID from your notepad.

       ```
       <copy>Allow dynamic-group Image_Classification_Dynamic_Group to read buckets in compartment id <compartment OCID>
       Allow dynamic-group Image_Classification_Dynamic_Group to read objects in compartment id <compartment OCID>